Bodil B2 →

 The device does not contain a radio transmitter, but instead acts as a parasitic

-is used to conceal the presence of the bug on the line,
+is used to transport the intercepted audio over the line,

 which means that the (analogue) telephone line